-Hockley County: Straight-line winds caused extensive damage in Levelland on May 29.
+Hockley County: The Hockley County Emergency Operations Center (EOC) is activated.
+Straight-line winds caused extensive damage in Levelland on May 29.
 Down powerlines are responsible for 6,493 power outages and power restoration is expected by May 29.
-One Texas A&M Forest Service (TAMFS) and two Texas Intrastate Fire Mutual Aid System (TIFMAS) saw crews have arrived in Levelland to remove downed trees.
+One Texas A&M Forest Service (TAMFS) and two Texas Intrastate Fire Mutual Aid System (TIFMAS) saw crews removed downed trees in Levelland.
+A request has been submitted to the Texas Commission on Environmental Quality (TCEQ) to get temporary debris sites in Hockley County.